fastify/fastify-awilix/README.md

 ```

 ## Plugin options

+`injectionMode` - whether to use PROXY or CLASSIC injection mode.
+See [awilix documentation](https://www.npmjs.com/package/awilix#injection-modes) for details.
+Default is 'PROXY'.

+`container` - pre-created AwilixContainer instance that should be used by the plugin.
+By default plugin uses its own instance.
+Note that you can't specify both `injectionMode` and `container` parameters at the same time.

 `disposeOnClose` - automatically invoke configured `dispose` for app-level `diContainer` hooks when the fastify instance is closed.
 Disposal is triggered within `onClose` fastify hook.